pingcap/blog/lesson-learned-from-queries-over-1.3-trillion-rows-of-data-within-milliseconds-of-response-time-at-zhihu.md

 ### Evaluating resources

 Before we tried TiDB, we didn't analyze how many hardware resources we would need to support the same amount of data we had on the MySQL side.
-To reduce maintenance costs, we deployed MySQL in the single master — single secondary topology.
+To reduce maintenance costs, we deployed MySQL in the single primary — single secondary topology.
 In contrast, the [Raft](https://raft.github.io/) protocol implemented in TiDB requires at least three replicas.
 Therefore, we needed more hardware resources to support our business data in TiDB, and we needed to prepare machine resources in advance.

 Once our data center was set up properly, we could quickly complete our evaluation of TiDB.